![]() |

 Additionally, brain development is believed to be a factor in the onset of autism, as changes in the structure and function of the brain have been observed in individuals with ASD.

-Diagnosis and treatment of autism
+Diagnosis of Autism

 - Diagnostic criteria for autism spectrum disorder (ASD).